skybert/skybert-net/src/emacs/projectile.md

-title: Procetile
+title: Projectile
 category: emacs
 tags: emacs
 date: 2015-03-05

-## One of my favourite Emacs packages
+Projectile is one of my favourite Emacs packages and I recommend it for everyone coding in Emacs .
+It sets up many things for you that you'll appreciate whatever language you're programming in.

 One day, ```M-x projectile-regenerate-tags``` gave me this errors: